 Logan: We recently went to a sneaker convention and found Zeller Terminal helped create a more trustworthy and friendly payment experience for our customers – which we feel is important, especially when you’re dealing with rare sneakers as they’re at an above-average price point.

-Some other stores were accepting cash or bank transfers, but we were able to continue to accept transactions with the Zeller Terminal without breaking our workflow.
+Some other stores were accepting cash or bank transfers, but we were able to continue to accept transactions at the event using Zeller Terminal, without breaking our workflow.
 And the battery lasted the whole day, which was great as we had no access to power.

 Esha: Fluent already stocks Fluent-branded t-shirts, but we’d like to expand the product line.
 For that, we need to develop a team, find the right materials, and plan for production.
 The goal is to have a collection underway by the end of the year.